Virginia House Democrats vote to remove their leader

 Wednesday’s vote was held during a caucus meeting that precedes daily floor sessions.
 Lawmakers convened at noon for a one-day session for the purpose of considering GOP Gov. Glenn Youngkin’s vetoes and proposed amendments to legislation.

 As the caucus filed out of their closed-door meeting, nearly every member declined comment.
-No one offered comment on why Filler-Corn was removed, and caucus staff did not immediately provide a vote count.
+No one offered comment on why Filler-Corn was removed.

 Asked about the substance of the meeting, Del.
 Mark Sickles quipped, “It’s not out on the internet anywhere?”